Adjunct Instructor of Music (Trombone & Euphonium)

 He received his B.S. in Music Education from the University of Illinois where he studied under Sigurd Swanson and Robert Gray on trombone and Daniel Perantoni on euphonium.
 His previous teaching appointments include Saint Louis University, Virginia Commonwealth University, Valley Forge Military Academy, and Widener University.

-As a professional musician, Mr. Gale has been Principal Trombone and Assistant Principal Trombone with the Saint Louis Symphony, and Principal Trombone with the Richmond Symphony.
+As a professional musician, Mr. Gale has been Principal Trombone and Assistant Principal Trombone with the St. Louis Symphony, and Principal Trombone with the Richmond Symphony.
 He has toured extensively with The Chestnut Brass and currently with the Philadelphia Brass.
 Mr. Gale is now Principal Trombone of the Opera Company of Philadelphia, The Chamber Orchestra of Philadelphia, Orchestra 2001, and is Lead Trombone of the house orchestra of the Walnut Street Theater.